 Privacy Policy

-We are delighted that you are interested in our company.
-Data protection is a particularly high priority for the management of Carrotees UG (haftungsbeschränkt).
-It is generally possible to use the Carrotees UG (limited liability) website without providing any personal data.
-However, if a data subject wishes to use special services offered by our company via our website, it may be necessary to process personal data.
-If the processing of personal data is necessary and there is no legal basis for such processing, we generally obtain the consent of the data subject.
+We are delighted by your interest in our company.
+Data protection is of particularly high importance to the management of Carrotees UG (haftungsbeschränkt).
+Use of the Carrotees UG (haftungsbeschränkt) websites is generally possible without providing any personal data.
+However, if a person wishes to use specific services of our company via our website, the processing of personal data may be required.
+If the processing of personal data is necessary and there is no legal basis for such processing, we generally obtain the consent of the person concerned.

 The processing of personal data, such as the name, address, email address, or telephone number of a data subject, is always carried out in accordance with the General Data Protection Regulation and in compliance with the country-specific data protection regulations applicable to Carrotees UG (limited liability).
 Through this privacy policy, our company wishes to inform the public about the nature, scope, and purpose of the personal data we collect, use, and process.
 Furthermore, this privacy policy informs data subjects about their rights.